 MaRINET2 has opened its 4th call for free access to testing facilities.

 Successful applicants will receive free access to a world-leading network of testing and research infrastructures.
 The call is open to offshore energy technology developers, including wind, wave and tidal energy at system and component level.

 MaRINET2 is a €10.5m project funded by the European Commission’s Horizon 2020 programme, and coordinated by the MaREI (Marine and Renewable Energy Ireland) Centre.
-The project will accelerate the development of offshore renewable energy technologies by providing free-of-charge access to a network of 57 research facilities across Europe, including Plymouth University’s Coastal, Ocean and Sediment Transport (COAST) laboratory.
+The project will accelerate the development of offshore renewable energy technologies by providing free-of-charge access to a network of 57 research facilities across Europe, including University of Plymouth's Coastal, Ocean and Sediment Transport (COAST) laboratory.
 Access will be granted through a series of competitive calls for applicants.